Festa Junina in Brazil – Traditional Church Fairs: Vocabulary & Facts

 After the arrival of the Portuguese Jesuits, the two traditions merged.
 What we see in Festa Junina in Brazil today is a big mix of the two celebrations.
 Thus, having a great festivity full of typical dances and songs, a bonfire, country clothing, games, and food.

-In the North and Northeast regions of Brazil, Festa Junina is also called São João, or Feast of Saint John.
+Even though we celebrate Festa Junina all around Brazil, this party is traditionally from the North and Northeast regions of Brazil.
+Festa Junina is also called São João, or Feast of Saint John.
 The São João party in Campina Grande, a city in the state of Paraíba, is the biggest Festa Junina in the world.
-It lasts the whole 31 days of the month of June.
+It lasts the whole 30 days of the month of June.

 Because of its origins honoring rural life, people started to wear traditional rural clothing for the party.
+People typically wear plaid shirts, floral dresses, straw hats, and country boots during the Festa Junina season.
 Furthermore, country dances and songs were also used to celebrate it.

-A mock wedding followed by a traditional square dance, called quadrilha, are the most significant activities of Festa Junina.
+A mock wedding followed by a traditional square dance, called quadrilha, is the most significant activity of Festa Junina.
 However, this kind of party also features different games for children and adults, such as big mouth toss, greasy pole, and fishing.

 Vocabulary: Festa Junina in Brazil